About NIC

 Credit(s): 3

-Students will interpret drawings and develop material lists, sketch or draw components for layout, and calculate material costs from blueprints.
+This course covers interpreting drawings and develop material lists, sketch or draw components for layout, and calculate material costs from blueprints.
 Specific applications for steel, pipe, or other welding projects will be directed to meet student and community needs.
 AWS adopted standards for welding symbols will be the primary reference for blueprint interpretation.
-Lecture: 3 hours per week

 WELD-140